-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX1 are two enthusiast cameras that were announced, respectively, in February 2014 and September 2012.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX1 are two digital cameras that were announced, respectively, in February 2014 and September 2012.
 The A6000 is a mirrorless interchangeable lens camera, while the RX1 is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and a full frame (RX1) sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Sony E mount lenses||35mm f/2.0|

 |24 MP, APS-C Sensor||24 MP, Full Frame Sensor|

 |11 shutter flaps per second||5 shutter flaps per second|

 |360 shots per battery charge||270 shots per battery charge|

 |120 x 67 x 45 mm, 344 g||113 x 65 x 70 mm, 482 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Sony Alpha A6000 and the Sony Cyber-shot DSC-RX1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.